Darion/links/data.md

 * [Pachyderm](https://www.pachyderm.io/) lets you store and analyze your data using containers
 * [Dat](https://datproject.org/) is the secure and distributed package manager for data
 * [deepgraph](https://github.com/deepgraph/deepgraph) - Analyze Data with Pandas-based Networks
+* [OpenGraphiti](http://www.opengraphiti.com/) is a free and open source 3D data visualization engine for data scientists to visualize semantic networks and to work with them.

 ## Courses